PLEASE!!!! The most powerful design app in the world, and after all these years STILL no HSB in the color picker.

 Hue, saturation and value are by far the best ways to create and use color, in nearly anything.
 All of the other color selections/spaces (CMYK, RGB, LAB, etc) should flow from there, secondarily.
 Illustrator and Photoshop have always supported HSB(V), and yet as amazing a design tool as InDesign is – it still doesn't.
 Many of us have been asking for years, and I'm surprised that there aren't more requests ...
 I think many of us have given up.
 You can do it, Adobe!
 You would make a lot of designers very happy, and add a very powerful missing feature to an otherwise awesome app.
 Thanks.

-Thanks all for the suggestion.
-We have started to review this feature.
-Will get back soon with more details
+We have started to work on this feature.
+Will share more updates soon

 Jaime Paulo Lopes commented